Boxplot / Diagrams

 Interpretation

-- Symmetry: If the median is centered in the box, this indicates a symmetric distribution
+- Symmetry: If the median is centered in the box, it indicates a symmetric distribution

-- Box width: A narrow box shows low dispersion, a wide box shows high dispersion
+- Box width: A narrow box indicates low spread, a wide box indicates high spread

 - Whisker length: Asymmetric whiskers indicate a skewed distribution